markclements/website/membranes.md

 This squirts the water out of the cell.
 The process of vacuole contraction is an active one, it involves work and requires energy.

 The cells of your own body are not immune to the affects of osmosis.
 As an example, the plasma (i.e. water portion) of human blood and red blood cells have nearly equal solute concentrations.
-Imagine the consequences if you were given an IV of solution that was pure water.
+Imagine the consequences of receiving an IV of fluids that was pure water.
 Your red blood cells could swell and burst, causing anemia.

 * * * * *